Będzin Miasto railway station

 Będzin Miasto is a railway stop in Będzin, Silesian Voivodeship, Poland.
 The station primarily serves local connections within the Upper Silesian metropolitan area and the voivodeship.
 It also handles several interregional connections to cities in other Polish voivodeships, such as Białystok, Gdynia, Lublin, Olsztyn, and Warsaw.
-Trains operated by Koleje Śląskie, Polregio, PKP Intercity: Twoje Linie Kolejowe (TLK), and InterCity stop at this station.
+Trains operated by Silesian Railways, Polregio, PKP Intercity: Twoje Linie Kolejowe (TLK), and InterCity stop at this station.

-Station Building
+Station building

 The original station building, constructed around 1859, quickly became inadequate for the needs of the city due to its partly wooden construction and small size.
 A modern station in the modernist style was designed on an area of 4,800 m² in 1927 by the renowned architect Edgar Aleksander Norwerth, with Stanisław Hempel as the structural engineer.
 The station building, constructed by the company Pronaszko i Sobieszek, was opened in the spring of 1931, two years behind schedule.
 Although the design for the station was ready in 1927, a lack of funds and difficulties associated with purchasing private land meant that the building was not opened until 1931.

 For many years, the modernist station building was one of the most representative landmarks of the city.
 However, later it fell into disrepair.
 Before 2006, the station was in very poor condition due to many years of neglect and lack of repairs.
 In the summer of 2006, renovation work began.
 In the first stage, the roof was repaired, the top of the chimney on the tower was dismantled and rebuilt, and windows and doors were replaced.
 In the second stage, the installations were replaced.
 The final stage (2010-2012) included the installation of an elevator, opening the building onto the Warsaw-Vienna Railway Square by enlarging window openings in the west wall, and adapting the ground floor space for rental premises.